Bush to Beach

 Masai Mara

-It's great fun to keep track of all the wildlife you have spotted and note it down in your journal.
-We also highly recommend doing a bush breakfast or bush picnic.
-Turn off that engine, and feel the silence.
+It's great fun to keep track of all the wildlife you have spotted and note it in your journal.
+We also recommend doing a bush breakfast or bush picnic.
+Turn off that engine and 'hear'' the silence.

-Roadtrippers sometimes ask us - how do we spot wildlife? we don't have a walky-talky to communicate with other drivers, like the drivers from tour companies do.
-Well, what Peter will say, and we truly agree - the word game drive, derives from hide and seek.
+Roadtrippers sometimes ask us - how do we spot wildlife?
+We don't have a walky-talky to communicate with other drivers, like the drivers from tour companies do.
+Well, what Peter will say, and we genuinely agree - the word game drive, derives from hide and seek.
 It's a game between you and the animal.
-It's so much more rewarding if you're not surrounded by other safari vehicles, and have spotted an animal yourself.
-And don't worry, also on a self-drive safari you will see plenty of wildlife in the Mara, always, year-round.
+It's so rewarding and fun if you're not surrounded by other safari vehicles and have spotted an animal yourself.
+And don't worry; on a self-drive safari, you will see plenty of wildlife in the Mara.

 Destination:

 Although you have the Rhino sanctuary in Nakuru National Park, which therefore makes Nakuru a must-visit for some - we choose to include Naivasha & Hells Gate instead.
-First of all, it saves you a 1 hour's drive when going to Amboseli the next day (which is already a very long driving day).
-Second, the Bush to Beach tour contains plenty of safari ( game viewing) parks, whereas Naivasha & Hells Gate offer a different experience.
+First, it saves you a 1 hour's drive to Amboseli the following (and it is already a very long driving day).
+Second, the Bush to Beach tour contains plenty of safari (game viewing) parks, whereas Naivasha & Hells Gate offer a different experience.

-Nearby Hells Gate National Park is nice for a day trip for its dramatic scenery and the ability to get active.
-You can go mountain biking amidst the giraffes, zebra's and gazelles - you can do rock climbing or go on a scenic hike through the gorge.
-Highly recommended!
+Hells Gate National Park is not a big wildlife destination.
+You go there for the scenery and the ability to get active.
+You can go mountain biking amidst the giraffes, zebras, and gazelles and do a scenic hike through the gorge.
+For more info, check our Travel Blog on the most beautiful parks in Kenya.

 Start: Lake Naivasha